-The AD5381 features an I2C-compatible 2-wire interface consisting of a serial data line (SDA) and a serial clock line (SCL).
+The AD5381 features an I2C compatible 2-wire interface consisting of a serial data line (SDA) and a serial clock line (SCL).
 SDA and SCL facilitate communication between the AD5381 and the master at rates up to 400 kHz.
 Figure 6 shows the 2-wire interface timing diagrams that incorporate three different modes of operation.
-In selecting the I2C operating mode, first configure serial operating mode (SER/PAR = 1) and then select I2C mode by configuring the SPI/I2C pin to a Logic 1.
-The device is connected to the I2C bus as a slave device (that is, no clock is generated by the AD5381).
+In selecting the I2C operating mode, first configure serial operating mode (SER/ \overline{PAR} = 1) and then select I2C mode by configuring the $\overline{SPI}/I2C$ pin to a Logic 1.
+The device is connected to the I2C bus as a slave device (i.e., no clock is generated by the AD5381).
 The AD5381 has a 7-bit slave address 1010 1(AD1)(AD0).
-The 5 MSB are hardcoded and the 2 LSB are determined by the state of the AD1 and AD0 pins.
+The 5 MSB are hard-coded and the 2 LSB are determined by the state of the AD1 and AD0 pins.
 The facility to hardware configure AD1 and AD0 allows four of these devices to be configured on the bus.